 So what?
 We interpret trader sentiment from the high-low range.
 The absence of that information on a line chart is a drawback.
-Further, you have to stop and look again to see the pullbacks in the line — four of them.
-These pullbacks are critically important to your success as a trader.
+Further, you have to stop and look again to see a rebound in the line.
+That rebound can be critically important to your success as a trader.

 We could also complain that the even spacing of data points on a conventional line chart is a drawback.
 In point-and-figure charting, for example, you put a data point on the chart only when the price change from the previous price is significant, without regard for the y-axis (time).
-The point-and-figure chart below shows exactly the same data as the line chart, but the format emphasizes that each column of higher highs (the X’s) is accompanied by higher lows, and that each pullback (the O’s), with one exception, does not go lower than the lowest X column.
+The point-and-figure chart below shows exactly the same data as the line chart, but the format emphasizes that each column of lower lows (the O’s) is usually accompanied by lower highs and that each rebound (the X’s), with one exception, does not go higher than the highest O column.

-As a rule in point-and-figure charting, we do not expect a pullback to exceed the last lowest low of a rising X column.
+As a rule, in point-and-figure charting, we do not expect a rally to exceed the last highest high of a falling O column.
 This could be useful when setting stops.
 Point-and-figure charting has mostly fallen out of favor today, and probably only a tiny number of traders use it, but it serves as a contrast to the line chart and shows that other chart formats have a lot more to offer.